Passport Program

 - Traditional Music – Twinkle Twinkle Little Star or Sakura Sakura on cardboard shamisen & Japanese Drums

-- The Japanese Animanga Research Society (aka JARS; the official Animanga club of the University of Tennessee Knoxville) – will be selling various items (manga, bento boxes, chopsticks, parasols, fans, etc)
+- The Japanese Animanga Research Society (aka JARS; the official Animanga club of the University of Tennessee Knoxville), and selling various items (manga, bento boxes, chopsticks, parasols, fans, etc).

 China